 Venezuela: A Social Impact Game

-This project was created during my time in university as a way to better understand and raise awareness about the socioeconomic crisis in Venezuela.
 The result was a digital narrative game that lets players experience life through two fictional perspectives: Luis, a doctor working in one of the few operating hospitals, and Nathaly, a single mother facing severe poverty.
 Players are randomly assigned a character and must navigate a branching storyline, making difficult decisions that affect the tone, length, and outcome of the experience.

-Landing page for the online narrative game
+Landing page of game

-Landing page for the online narrative game
+Landing page of game

-Research
+Research and Approach

 I read academic papers, news reports, and firsthand accounts.
 I also conducted interviews with Venezuelan residents living in Miami to better understand the cultural and economic realities from multiple perspectives.